Vietnam.vn - Nền tảng quảng bá Việt Nam

 What is an "unguessable" password?

 According to a report from Verizon (USA), more than 80% of data breaches are related to weak or leaked passwords.
-An easy-to-guess password like "123456" or "admin" can be hacked in seconds using an automated brute-force tool.
+An easy-to-guess password like "123456" or "admin" can be hacked in seconds using brute-force tools.

 A password is considered "unguessable" when it meets several important criteria of length, complexity, and uniqueness.

 First of all, passwords should be at least 12 characters long, as each additional character increases the decryption time exponentially.
-Strong passwords should incorporate a variety of characters, including uppercase and lowercase letters, numbers, and special characters such as !, @, #, etc.
+Strong passwords should incorporate a variety of characters, including uppercase and lowercase letters, numbers, and special characters like !, @, #, etc.

-Also avoid using easily guessable personal information like your name, date of birth, phone number or address.
-Common patterns like "123456", "qwerty" or "iloveyou" are also less secure options, and are often the first things hackers try.
+Also, avoid using easily guessable personal information such as your name, date of birth, phone number or address.
+Common patterns such as "123456", "qwerty" or "iloveyou" are also less secure options, often the first thing hackers try.

 In addition, users should not reuse old passwords or use a common password for multiple accounts, because if just one account is exposed, the entire data system can be threatened.